microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 * **Configure the CRC peripheral**

 * Verify that CRC is enabled
-* Verify that “Use Pre-defined Polynomial” is enabled
+* Verify that Use Pre-defined Polynomial is enabled
-* Select “CRC-16-CCITT” from list of "Pre-defined Polynomial"
+* Select CRC-16-CCITT from list of Pre-defined Polynomial
-* Set the “Seed” value to “0xFFFF”
+* Set the Seed value to 0xFFFF
-* Set "Augmentation Mode" to "data not augmented with 0's"
+* Set Augmentation Mode to data not augmented with 0's
-* Set “Data Word Width (bits)” to “16” (As Flash memory data width is 16-bits)
+* Set Data Word Width (bits) to 16 (As Flash memory data width is 16-bits)
 * Verify that Scanner is enabled (We will use scanner to fetch data from memory)

 ![crc](images/crc.png)